Automatic Generation of Dense Non-rigid Optical Flow: Comparison using state-of-the-art architectures

 In this section, we measure the ability of our dataset DMO to transfer to different domains.
 To this end, we compare PWC trained on our dataset with unsupervised methods such as MFOF~\citep{Janai2018ECCV}, DDFlow~\citep{Liu2019DDFlow}, and SelFlow~\citep{Liu2019SelFlow}.
 We train the network on a dataset generated in an unsupervised way, without using any ground truth optical flow from the test domain, i.e. the MPI-Sintel dataset.
 We also show the results of finetuning on the Sintel train set with results reported by finetuned state-of-the-art methods.
-The results are shown in Table~\ref{tab:unsupervised}.
+The results are provided in Table~\ref{tab:unsupervised}.

 For the transferred methods, PWC trained on our dataset outperforms the others, showing the transferrability of our method.
 For the finetuning methods, SelFlow performs the best.
-Note the improvement of the supervised results (Ft) over the unsupervised (U) and how it is trained on Sintel-related data.
+Note the improvement of the supervised results (Ft) over the unsupervised (U) and how it is trained on Sintel-related data ( pretrained on SintelMovie, finetuned with MPI-Sintel flow ground truth).
 This shows the necessity of having annotated data on target domains.